-The Company has adopted a code of ethics applicable to its Chief Executive Officer, Chief Financial Officer, principal accounting officers and to any persons performing similar functions.
+We have adopted a code of ethics applicable to our Chief Executive Officer, Chief Financial Officer, principal accounting officers and to any persons performing similar functions.
 The code of ethics is reviewed every year by the Board of Directors.
-In 2005, there were no waivers of its applicability.
-The Company has attached its code of ethics as an exhibit to this report and has made it available on the Company's website at www.edap-tms.com.
+In 2006, there were no waivers of its applicability.
+We have attached the code of ethics as an exhibit to this report and have made it available on our website at www.edap-tms.com.